full control of your digital advertising. Try Free for 14 Days

 Historically, ad servers were used to host and store ads, and eventually serve them on the publisher's website.
 Today, they evolved into ad tech platforms for launching ad campaigns, managing website placements, or matching publishers and advertisers in a single interface.

-Ad server also helps to collect data on key metrics to optimize campaigns.
-Without ad servers, the entire process of media buying and selling would have to be carried out manually by changing the HTML-code of the website.
-Here, the ad serving process is still based on direct media buying with ad tags, and rarely on RTB, but targeting and most parts of optimization occurs automatically.
+An ad server also helps to collect data on key metrics to optimize campaigns.
+Without ad servers, the entire process of media buying and selling would have to be carried out manually by changing the HTML code of the website.
+Here, the ad serving process is still based on direct media buying with ad tags, and rarely on RTB, but targeting and most parts of optimization occur automatically.

 Learn more about an ad server with a complete ad server guide.